Jorza/nova_setup/README.md

 A (mostly) complete Ubuntu 18.04 Nova development environment.
 Includes everything from nova-dev-base, and has all the Nova repos set up by default and all dependencies (except the GUI, but including KDL) installed.
 Has access to a nova_ws folder on the host, and has access to the host's SSH info for using git.
+Is not fully secure - consider running untrusted code within this container as running it on your machine directly

 ## Using an image